andrius-siup/gym-app/README.md

  # Features
- The website have navigation bar that can easily navigate throug the website.
-The is also have dropdawn links that is usefull on mobile screens.
+ The website has a navigation bar that the user can easily navigate through the website.
+Also, there is a dropdown link that is useful on mobile screens.

 ### Home